dgc-network/Learning-Digitalcoin-from-the-Command-Line/17_4_Accessing_Digitalcoind_with_Python.md

 If it returns a version number (e.g., `3.7.3` or `3.8.3`) then you have python3 installed.

 However, if you somehow do not have Python installed, you'll need build it from source as follows.
-Please see the ["Building Python from Source"](17_4_Accessing_Bitcoind_with_Python.md#variant-build-python-from-source) variant before continuing.
+Please see the ["Building Python from Source"](17_4_Accessing_Digitalcoind_with_Python.md#variant-build-python-from-source) variant before continuing.

-### Set Up BitcoinRPC
+### Set Up DigitalcoinRPC

 Whether you used an existing Python or built it from source, you're now ready to install  the `python-bitcoinrpc` library: